 The ideal tax audit scenario is as follows:

-- both parties involved (customer and their supplier) communicate with the tax administrator, confirm the real execution of the transaction,
+• both parties involved (customer and his supplier) communicate with the tax administrator, confirm the real execution of the transaction,

-- and last but not least, the taxpayer can demonstrate the fact that they subsequently used this input for their taxable output.
+• and last but not least, the taxpayer can demonstrate the fact that he subsequently used this input for his taxable output.

 As a result, the doubts of the tax administrator are eliminated, and the tax audit ends without a finding.